 A federal crime is also handled in a different court system than state crimes.
 In many cases, a grand jury must first be used to determine if there exists the grounds for bringing federal charges against someone.
 If there is ample evidence to suggest that wrongdoing has occurred, a federal trial will begin, which may be kept private depending on the circumstances of the alleged crimes.

-No matter if you have been accused of a state crime or a federal crime, if you live in Arizona, you can rely on Naegle Law Firm for legal protection.
+No matter if you have been accused of a state crime or a federal crime, if you live in Arizona, you can rely on Naegle Crider Criminal Defense Attorneys for legal protection.
 Our Mesa criminal defense attorney has achieved a 10/10 “Superb” rating on Avvo and has been named in the “Top 40 Under 40” by the National Trial Lawyers.
-Call (480) 771-8144 schedule a complimentary case analysis with Attorney Charlie Naegle.
+Call 480.418.0776 to schedule a complimentary case analysis with Attorney Charlie Naegle.